 Precipitation is a vital part of the hydrologic cycle, and is defined as any water released from the clouds in the sky in the form of rain, freezing rain, sleet, snow, or hail.
 This is the primary method that water uses to move around in the hydrologic cycle.
 Any form of precipitation that falls is one component of the weather occurring in an area at any point in time.
 However, the trend of how much precipitation an area gets over an extended period of time contributes to the overall climate of that area.
 For a more in-depth explanation of the difference between weather and climate, click here.

-The figure above shows precipitation trends worldwide.
+Figure 1 above shows precipitation trends worldwide.
 Precipitation doesn't fall evenly throughout the world, a country, or even a city.
 The different amounts of rain that fall at any point is significant to the formation of unique environments and ecosystems.
 As well, although many people think of arid, hot climates as being deserts, there are many different areas around the world that get significantly low amounts of precipitation and are thus deserts.
 Anything coloured green on the above map is classified as a desert - including Greenland and Antarctica.

 All types of precipitation originate in clouds.
 Clouds contain water vapour and cloud droplets, which are simply small drops of condensed water that are too small to fall as precipitation.
 Despite being unable to fall as precipitation, these cloud droplets are what actually form visible clouds.
 Clouds themselves are continually evaporating and condensing, again moving water through the hydrologic cycle.
 Most of the condensed water in clouds doesn't actually fall as precipitation.
 The reason for this is because the speed at which the droplets fall isn't enough to overcome updraft speeds which keep clouds afloat.